alexssh/figwidgets-monorepo/src/widgets/TypeModeler/ABOUT.md

 ## What this widget is good for:

-- Types and Entity Modeling: Create clear and organized models for interfaces and databases, facilitating efficient design and development processes.
+- Types and Entity Modeling: Create clear and organised models for interfaces and databases, facilitating efficient design and development processes.
-- Entity-Relationship Diagrams (ERD): Craft any kind of ERD to visualize the structure and relationships between entities in a database or system.
+- Entity-Relationship Diagrams (ERD): Craft any kind of ERD to visualise the structure and relationships between entities in a database or system.

 ## Feedback